adring93/social-app/README.md

 Option 2 for the CSS Frameworks Course Assignment (FED2-24).

-Built with **Tailwind CSS** via npm — no CDN.
+Built with **Tailwind CSS** installed through npm.
-Includes fully responsive pages:
+The project is fully responsive and includes three pages:

 - `/index.html` — authentication form with HTML validation (min 8 characters, redirects to /profile)
 - `/feed/index.html` — feed with posts, thumbnails, search, sort, and new post form